janpeterd/devops_security_task_blog/Readme.md

 # Technology Blog made with Contentful CMS

 This is a task for school.
+It is a (example) blog and it as a CI/CD pipeline with Github Actions.

 ## Building the website local